Útgarða-Loki: Popular culture

 The Danish animated film Valhalla (Peter Madsen and others, 1984) is based on the Útgarða-Loki story from the Prose Edda. Útgarða-Loki serves as the villain and Elli is described as his mother.

 In the Marvel Comics continuity, Utgard-Loki is an enemy of Thor.
-He had attempted to lead a cadre of Frost Giants against a weakened Asgard but was defeated by a small force of its defenders.
+While originally depicted as a leader of frost giants, The Immortal Thor revealed him to be named after the true Utgard-Loki, who takes the form of Skrymir.

 Utgarda-Loki also makes an appearance as the final boss in the video game Ragnarok Odyssey.

 Skrymir also appears in the Buffy the Vampire Slayer novel Spike and Dru: Pretty Maids All In A Row.

 Utgard-Loki appears as a supporting character in Rick Riordan's Magnus Chase and the Gods of Asgard series.
 He is stated to be king of the mountain giants and the most powerful sorcerer in Jotunheim.

 In Thomas Hardy's 1884 short story, Interlopers at the Knapp, a breeze 'brought a snore from the wood as if Skrymir the Giant were sleeping there'.
 The short story appears in Hardy's short story collection, Wessex Tales.

 Saturn's moon Skrymir is named after him.